31 Tips to Personalize the Patient Experience: A Dental Practice Guide

 Another tool for personalizing the patient experience is customer insight software.
 Because dental offices should put a premium on knowing their customers, they should use software that links with the phone system to bring up patient names, medical histories, and birthdays as soon as they answer a call.

-Front desk conversations can help customers feel connected to your practice, but during the pandemic itâs more important that you establish proper social distancing.
+Front desk conversations can help customers feel connected to your practice, but they donât always want to wait in line to pay.
 Along with review requests, your office can ask patients to pay by text.
-By sending patients a personalized message and a link to a payment site, clients can pay from the parking lot or from home.
+By sending patients a personalized message and a link to a payment site, clients can pay from the parking lot, from home, or wherever itâs most convenient for them.

 If your dental practice is hoping to grow and increase its revenue stream, the first place to look is its patient relationships.
-According to Shannon Nelson, making new patients feel acknowledged, safe, and connected to your practice is far more important than getting your pricing and budgets exactly right.
+According to Shannon Nelson, making new patients feel acknowledged, comfortable, and connected to your practice is far more important than getting your pricing and budgets exactly right.
 Emotions are the key to customer loyalty.

 30. Treat each patient like family